yanazendo/thesis/doc/main.md

 I was a Ph.D. student at Harvard, avised by [Stephen Chong](http://people.seas.harvard.edu/~chong/).
 I focused on developing a [provable defense against high-density attacks](http://mikegagnon.com/generalized-abstract-nonsense.pdf).
 I also did a little collaboration with [Margo Seltzer](http://www.eecs.harvard.edu/margo/) on [Yamaba](http://mikegagnon.com/yamba.pdf), with [Michael Mitzenmacher](http://www.eecs.harvard.edu/~michaelm/) on [Heliox](http://mikegagnon.com/heliox.pdf), and with [Jim Waldo](http://www.eecs.harvard.edu/~waldo/), [David Parkes](http://www.eecs.harvard.edu/~parkes/), and [Filip Zembowicz](http://www.filosophy.org/) on [Barter Computing](http://mikegagnon.com/barter-computing.pdf).
 We briefly considered turning Barter Computing into a startup.

 I believe I have satisfied all the course requirements.
-I present this document as my Ph.D.
-Thesis.
+I present this document as my dissertation.
 I believe all that is left to do, now, is defend it in person.

 ~mit
 ## MIT Lincoln Laboratory